 Thermal Management is critical to a huge number of applications and a regular limiting factor or point of failure.
 Richard has authored bestselling reports on everything from the material considerations through to integration and end-use markets.

 Additive Manufacturing is becoming an essential part of new product development and production.
 Richard has carried out research across the 3D printing industry, with specific focus on metals and continuous fiber composites.

 Electric Vehicles is undeniably at the forefront of one of the largest revolutions seen to the mobility sector in a long time.
 Richard oversees the IDTechEx research team on this topic including the full range of vehicle categories, components, and associated infrastructure.

 And more.
 Richard has carried out research beyond these areas into energy harvesting, structural electronics, structural health monitoring, and in-mold electronics.

-Dr Nadia Tsao - Principal Analyst
+Dr Nadia Tsao - Research Director, Personnel Lead

 At IDTechEx, Nadia has authored research reports and articles, delivered custom consulting projects to multibillion-dollar companies, taught masterclasses, and co-organized the company's Healthcare Sensor Innovations conference and exhibition.

 Prior to IDTechEx, Nadia was an Associate Consultant at Cambridge Healthcare Research, where she conducted market landscape analysis for pharmaceutical, medical device, and biotechnology companies.